InZidiuZ/op-framework-issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Legacy RP Bug Report Template
+name: Bug report
-about: This template is used when submitting bug reports
+about: Please be as detailed and descriptive as possible.
 title: 'Bug report'
 labels: bug
 assignees: InZidiuZ